17 Delicious High-Protein Snacks to Beat the Afternoon Slump

 Our liver and kidneys bear the brunt of the workload, and the long-term effects of this overload can be detrimental.
 Not to mention, overconsumption of certain proteins could lead to some pretty funky side effects, like an unpleasant case of meat sweats or a never-ending thirst that no amount of water can quench.

-As you can see in the examples above, the highest recommended amount of protein is 2.0 g/kg/d; to reiterate more is NOT better.
+As you can see in the examples above, the highest recommended amount of protein is 2.0 g/kg/d; to reiterate, more is NOT better.

 17 Healthy Protein Snack Ideas